Papabyte/Hardware-cosigner/README.md

 #### Cosign a transaction
 - Select your multidevice wallet and click on send a transaction, the wallet will ask you to approve the transaction on other devices.
 Go to the cosigner control webpage and click on confirm.

+#### Backup
+- Make sure to always have a backup of your seed and wallets definition (just copy all information shown on device control webpage).
+That's all you need to restore your wallet on another Byteduino device or a standard Byteball client.